-Three pickpockets jailed for targeting elderly in Barking and Dagenham
+Three pickpockets jailed for targeting elderly in Redbridge

-Nuti Baeram, 39 of no fixed address, Antonivici Duduianu, 43, of no fixed address and Liviu George Bocaca, 27, of no fixed address, pleaded guilty and were sentenced at Snaresbrook Crown Court on Friday, November 30.
+Nuti Baeram, 39 of no fixed address, Antonivici Duduianu, 43, of no fixed address and Liviu George Bocaca, 27 of no fixed address, pleaded guilty at an earlier hearing and were sentenced at Snaresbrook Crown Court on Friday, November 30.

 The court heard how an investigation by the Met’s Roads and Transport Policing Command (RTPC) into thefts on the bus network identified two men and a woman carrying out distraction pickpocketing.